lucapette/web/main/content/writing/a-review-of-crafting-rails-applications.md

 The topic is nice.
 José is nice too.
 He covers the ActiveModel APIs in a very clear and deep way.
 Following the rule “Test first”, the author wrote a compliance test for ActiveModel, reading the evolving of the test you’ll be able to understand what an ActiveModel really is.
-The example of the chaper is building a flexible mail form using the Rails APIs.
+The example of the chapter is building a flexible mail form using the Rails APIs.
 Very, very enjoyable chapter.

 ### Retrieving View Templates From Custom Stored

 Once again nice topic.
 The author guides you though a complete understanding of how rails magically retrieves view template and gives view a wonderful explanation of what is the view_context object and how it works.
-Then, he introduces you to the resolver API and will show you how you can use that API to write an sqlresolver.
-The latest part of the chapter describes how to run your resolver in production.
+Then, he introduces you to the resolver API and will show you how you can use that API to write a sqlresolver.
+The last part of the chapter describes how to run your resolver in production.
 This part contains an enjoyable and detailed explanation of ruby hashes.
 A [nice guy](http://andreapavoni.com/) created a [gem](https://github.com/apeacox/panoramic) after reading this chapter.

 ### Sending Multipart Emails Using Template Handlers

-The chapter concludes the trip trough the rendering stack presenting the Template Resolver API.
+The chapter concludes the trip through the rendering stack presenting the Template Resolver API.
 The example used is very nice, the chapter is build around the writing of a markdown erb template handler for emails.
 First of all, the author gives you a couple on nice handlers, just to clarify how they really work.
 Then he pass to write the handler that gave the name to the chapter.
 At the end, the author explains how to use rails 3 generators to turn his example into a gem.

 ### Managing Application Events with Rails Engines